-Making sure that every part is taken care of in the drying process will be crucial.
+Making sure that every part is taken care of in the drying process will be crucial, especially if you’re drying a DSLR full frame camera.
 There are a few things you should always keep in your all-weather camera bag so you can be ready for the worst.
 Here are a few different options:

 One of the most potent parts of your protective arsenal is a large bag of uncooked rice.
 Most people know that wet electronics should be disassembled and placed into white rice to suck their moisture.
 This extends to cameras, as well.
 Make sure to put the camera in the rice for at least a few days in a warm, dry place to ensure this common drying method works.

 Cheaper cameras are especially susceptible to water exposure, so quick action is crucial if you have a lower-end model.

 Unfortunately, water exposure can void your warranty entirely.
 Clarification can always be found in the paperwork issued with your warranty, however.